-Futures contracts may be used to hedge against market risk or gain exposure to an underlying market.
+Futures contracts will be used to hedge against market risk or gain exposure to an underlying market.

-Forward contracts may be used to hedge or gain exposure to an increase in the value of an asset, currency, commodity or deposit.
+Forward contracts will be used to hedge or gain exposure to an increase in the value of a currency.

-Options may be used to hedge or achieve exposure to a particular market instead of using a physical security.
+Options will be used to hedge or achieve exposure to a particular market instead of using a physical security.

-Swaps (including swaptions) may be used to achieve profit as well as to hedge existing long positions.
+Swaps (including swaptions) will be used to achieve profit as well as to hedge existing long positions.

-Forward foreign exchange transactions may be used to reduce the risk of adverse market changes in exchange rates or to increase exposure to foreign currencies or to shift exposure to foreign currency fluctuations from one country to another.
+Forward foreign exchange transactions will be used to reduce the risk of adverse market changes in exchange rates or to increase exposure to foreign currencies or to shift exposure to foreign currency fluctuations from one country to another.

-Caps and floors may be used to hedge against interest rate movements exceeding given minimum or maximum levels.
+Caps and floors will be used to hedge against interest rate movements exceeding given minimum or maximum levels.

-Credit derivatives may be used to isolate and transfer the exposure to or transfer the credit risk associated with a reference asset or index of reference assets.
+Credit default swaps will be used to isolate and transfer the exposure to or transfer the credit risk associated with a reference asset or index of reference assets.